jamesmontemagno/work-from-home-setup/README.md

 So, here is my current list of things I would recommend for people for working from home for meetings.
 It is a combination of Headphones, Mic, Lighting, and Camera.

 Ideally we are going for something like this:

 ![Mic setup with arm](mic1.png) or ![Mic setup on desk](mic2.png)

 ## Microphone:
+Good audio is important!
-* All in one (advantage... all in one, USB, nothing else needed):
+### All in one
+Advantage... all in one, USB, nothing else needed, but more limiting.

 * Blue Yeti Nano - $100 - https://amzn.to/395En9c
 * Blue Yeti - $130 - https://amzn.to/2woFSlp
 * With either of these I highly recommend that they have a place where it can be really close to them or an Arm Mount is great and some of these have combos